MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-vectoriterator-class.md

 manager: "ghogen"
 ---
 # Platform::Collections::VectorIterator Class
-Provides a Standard Template Library iterator for objects derived from the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] IVector interface.
+Provides a Standard Template Library iterator for objects derived from the Windows Runtime IVector interface.

  VectorIterator is a proxy iterator that stores elements of type VectorProxy\<T>.
 However, the proxy object is almost never visible to user code.
 For more information, see [Collections (C++/CX)](../cppcx/collections-c-cx.md).